-During flood events, the last daylight image will stay on the web page until the first image is captured on the following day.
+In flood events, the last daylight image will stay on the web page until the first image is captured on the following day.

 When water is over the bridge deck, the road is closed and any 'road closed' signs should be obeyed.
 After the flood, the road will not be reopened until Council staff have inspected the bridge and cleared any debris.

 To find out the status of roads, visit Live Traffic NSW.

 The images on this page come from automated systems.
 There is no validation of this information.
 It is your responsibility to make your own decision about the currency, accuracy and completeness of the information and images on this web page.
 Kempsey Shire Council accepts no responsibility for any loss or damage incurred as a result of this information or its use in any way.

 Council has recently repaired or replaced several gauges on the Macleay River, up-river of Kempsey.

 The most recent gauge readings for the Macleay catchment's up-river area are available on the Bureau of Meteorology's website for Georges Creek, Bellbrook, Toorooka, Moparrabah, Turners Flat, Aldavilla and Sherwood Bridge.

 River gauges can be damaged in periods of high flow, requiring repair and potentially giving inaccurate readings.
 Where possible, gauges are temporarily removed from publication when they are damaged.